 WCC at the Crossroads Institute facilities are maintained by the maintenance staff of The Crossroads Institute.
 They can be reached at (276) 236-0391.

-WCC at The Summit Center for Higher Education facility are maintained by the Town of Marion maintenance staff.
+WCC at The Henderson facilities are maintained by the Town of Marion maintenance staff.
 They can be reached by contacting the Executive Director of the Henderson at (276) 378-5028 or (276) 206-0627.